Gareth Hanrahan: Career

+Games

 Hanrahan was one of the game designers included in the experimental community connected to the Gaming Outpost.
 Hanrahan oversaw the writing for Paranoia when Mongoose Publishing brought it in-house.
-Hanrahan wrote the fifth RuneQuest setting from Mongoose, Hawkmoon (2007).
+Hanrahan wrote the fifth RuneQuest setting from Mongoose, Hawkmoon: The Roleplaying Game (2007).
 Hanrahan wrote the Traveller Core Rulebook (2008), which was able to outsell RuneQuest and become the new #1 game from Mongoose.
 Hanrahan wrote the 12th-century setting Deus Vult (2010) which became one of the settings that received new support in RuneQuest II.
 Hanrahan was one of the employees let go in the layoffs which resulted when Mongoose separated from Rebellion in March 2010.

 Hanrahan helped Pelgrane Press support their GUMSHOE System by producing monthly supplements, beginning in late 2010.
 Cubicle 7 expanded its staff in 2011 by hiring industry insiders such as Hanrahan, Walt Ciechanowski, Charles Ryan, and Neil Ford.
 He is currently employed as a full-time writer for Pelgrane Press.
-He also holds the position of Line Developer for The Laundry Files roleplaying game published by Cubicle 7.
+He also holds the position of line developer for The Laundry Files roleplaying game published by Cubicle 7.